 Their hostage, of course, is Alice Creed, a perfectly normal British girl who has a perfectly wealthy father.
 Kidnappers Danny (Compston) and Vic (Marsan) are really focused on keeping the crime on schedule and entirely without incident ... but that doesn't work out at all.
 For reasons best left to the movie to explain, the three-person dynamic quickly gets twisted and distorted beyond all reason.
 And while some of the revelations or milder twists might be predictable, Blakeson seems intent on doling out a few more, just to keep you interested.

-Even without the crafty and contorted screenplay, The Disappearance of Alice Creed would be seeing for Blakeson's austere work behind the camera and the near-flawless interplay between the three leads.
+Even without the crafty and contorted screenplay, The Disappearance of Alice Creed would be worth seeing for Blakeson's austere work behind the camera and the near-flawless interplay between the three leads.
 And in a rare case of me saving the best for last, it must be mentioned that Gemma Arterton pretty much owns the whole movie.
 As the title character, Arterton is asked to be amazingly vulnerable, powerfully miserable, desperately crafty, and suddenly brave.
 Compston and Marsan more than hold their own (especially in their many scenes together), but it's the recently-ascendant Ms. Arterton who grabs this tight little thriller and makes it her own.

 In limited release, on demand and on Xbox, Playstation and Amazon August 6, 2010.